puppetlabs/puppet-docs/source/learning/modules1.markdown

 Modules
 -------

-So anyway, modules are re-usable bundles of code and data.
+Modules are re-usable bundles of code and data.
 Puppet autoloads manifests from the modules in its `modulepath`, which means you can declare a class stored in a module from anywhere.
 Let's just convert that last class to a module immediately, so you can see what I'm talking about:

     # cd /etc/puppetlabs/puppet/modules
     # mkdir ntp; cd ntp; mkdir manifests; cd manifests